6 Zero Waste Alternatives to Trash Bags

 The truth is that most biodegradable plastics are made from synthetic polyesters that are fossil-based.

-Furthermore, what’s the point of using a “biodegradable” plastic bag to put non-biodegradable trash inside?
+Furthermore, there isn’t really much sense in using “biodegradable” plastic bags to put non-biodegradable trash inside.

 Biodegradable waste won’t biodegrade in a landfill, since it needs special conditions that aren’t existing there.